Equal Pay Act prohibits an employer from discriminating

 Jewelers Move For Class Certification Of Their Claims Of Sex Discrimination in Compensation and Promotions.

 On February 2, 2015, after a lengthy hearing and extensive briefing, Arbitrator Kathleen Roberts issued a ruling granting class certification to a class estimated to include 44,000 current and former women employees at Sterling Jewelers Inc.’s retail stores nationwide dating back to 2004 and going forward to the present and up to the first day of trial.
 The ruling permits the class to try on a classwide basis claims alleging that Sterling’s pay and promotion practices affecting retail sales associates have had an adverse effect on women.
 If the class succeeds in proving that the challenged pay and promotion practices were discriminatory, then, the Arbitrator also ruled, the class may seek classwide changes to the challenged pay and promotion practices.
 The ruling also provides that if the class proves the challenged practices were discriminatory, the Arbitrator will establish procedures to allow class members to recover damages for the wages lost because of the discrimination.
 The Arbitrator also ruled that the claim alleging intentional discrimination did not satisfy the high standard for class certification that the Supreme Court recently announced.
-The Arbitrator also directed the parties to prepare a Notice to be sent to class members informing them of their rights under this ruling.
-The ruling can be read here.
+However, the Named Claimants and current and former employees may still pursue individual claims of intentional discrimination.
+The Arbitrator has directed the parties to prepare a Notice to be sent to class members informing them of their rights under this ruling.
+The ruling (Class Determination Award) can be read here.